SirVeggie/Dynasty-Builder/README.md

 - A unit cannot move after attacking
 - If a land unit lands on a ship, it will be carried while the ship moves
 - A unit carried by a ship cannot attack
+- Units moving on the same terrain have a -1 movement penalty when adjacent to enemy units
+- Units moving to/from/within a canyon have a -1 movement penalty

 ## Attacking
 - Power difference contributes to dice number